(2+1)D quantum electrodynamics at finite density on a quantum computer: Results

 One notable observation is that hardware noise has a smaller effect on the number operator than on the Hamiltonian.
 This can be understood in terms of the condition number, which is lower for the number operator.
 Further details are provided in \cref{app:NoiseCond}.

-Subsequently, the data from this inference run are then used to calculate the critical point of the phase transition (PT) using \cref{eq:PTeq}.
+Subsequently, the data from this inference run are then used to calculate the critical point of the level crossing (LC) using \cref{eq:PTeq}.
 The result can be seen in \cref{fig:PhaseTransition}.
 Both critical points can only be determined using ED, which means no exact values are present.
 The first is at $\mu=12.540\pm0.001$ and the second at $\mu=12.599\pm0.001$.
 Thus, both values agree with the critical point determined by the inference run data of $13\pm0.7$.

+To resolve both level crossings, data points in the intermediate region have to be taken, which is currently not possible due to limitations on the circuit depth.
+Consequently, even with advanced error mitigation techniques or a larger number of measurements, the uncertainty would be reduced, but the result would still correspond to an average of the two transition points.

+We note that no analytical or numerical results are available for the level crossing points in (2+1)-dimensional QED, neither at finite nor at infinite volume, for the parameter regime studied in this work.
+The location of the critical points is expected to shift to larger values with increasing system size due to finite-size effects, as observed in the (1+1)D case~\cite{Schuster2024}.
+For the (2+1)D case, classical simulations of QED at finite density based on Variational Monte Carlo methods~\cite{Bender2023} show that $8\times 8$ lattices are sufficient to avoid finite-size effects.
+However, a direct comparison of our results to their findings is not possible as they studied a different parameter regime unavailable to us.
+Therefore, the shift of the location of the transition points due to finite-size effects remain an open question for the parameters chosen in our study.